How to Find Product-Market Fit to Accelerate Word of Mouth

 When a great team meets a great market, something special happens.”

 Soon after this discovery, Rachleff coined the term "product-market fit."
-Because while a great team is important for success, it cannot replace a great product.
+Because while a great team is important for success, it cannot replace a great product serving a growing market.

 What Is Product-Market Fit?